threefoldtech/0-initramfs/README.md

 **Be careful, you could override some variable used by `initramfs.sh` itself and break the build process.**

-You can rebuild only your extension by calling `initramfs.sh --extensions`
+You can rebuild extensions by calling `initramfs.sh --extensions`